-Portland scraps Texas boycott plan, allocates abortion funds instead
+Portland scraps Texas boycott, allocates abortion funds

 During Labor Day, city officials met with reproductive health care providers and advocates to discuss the boycott.
 Wheeler said advocates “disagreed with some elements of” of the ban and suggested alternatives.

-As a result, the measure approved by the council sets aside $200,000 for organizations “that deliver programs and services related to reproductive healthcare.”
+As a result, the measure approved by the Council sets aside $200,000 for organizations “that deliver programs and services related to reproductive healthcare.”
 The resolution does not specify where these organizations should be located, but the city is expected to pick the groups and finalize the grant money during the fall.

-The resolution also directs the council to send a letter to the Oregon congressional delegation urging them to pass the Women’s Health Protection Act.
+The resolution also directs the Council to send a letter to the Oregon Congressional delegation urging them to pass the Women’s Health Protection Act.

 “Will what we do today fundamentally change the mindset of Texas legislators?
 Probably not,” Portland City Commissioner Jo Ann Hardesty said.
 “But what it will do is send a very strong message, to the people of Texas, that we don’t abandon them just because unfortunately they have the leadership that they have.”